Mahathir Mohamad: Early life and education

 Mahathir and Siti Hasmah in 1953, graduating from University of Malaya (present-day National University of Singapore, resulting after Expulsion of Singapore from Malaysia) in Singapore.

 After the war, Mahathir graduated from secondary school with the highest rank and enrolled to study medicine at the King Edward VII College of Medicine in Singapore.
-Mahathir studied medicine at what was then called University of Malaya, later renamed University of Singapore.
+Mahathir studied medicine at what was then called the University of Malaya, later renamed the University of Singapore.
 When the university granted him an honorary degree in November 2018, he said "I will always value my stay in Singapore for nearly six years."
-During his college years, Mahathir developed a passion for driving, often traveling long distances, including from Singapore to his hometown in Alor Setar, in his convertible.
+During his college years, Mahathir developed a passion for driving, often travelling long distances, including from Singapore to his hometown in Alor Setar, in his convertible.
 In 1947, Mahathir, writing under the pen name 'Che Det' in The Sunday Times, published an article titled Malay Women Make Their Own Freedom, in which he discussed the struggle of Malay women in the post-war period and stated, "It is up to the men and especially the fathers, to realise that they can no longer confine their womenfolk to the kitchen."